-If your seasoning is overly sticky and won’t wash off with water and soap, you didn’t bake the pan upturned in the oven for long enough, which prevented a small amount of oil from polymerizing.
+If your seasoning is overly sticky and won’t wash off with water and soap, you didn’t bake the pan upturned in the oven long enough and this prevented a small amount of oil from polymerizing.

-The secret to keeping cast iron from becoming sticky in the oven is to always bake your pan inverted and to be patient.
+The secret to keeping cast iron from becoming sticky in the oven is to always bake your pan inverted and to be patient too.
 You must give the seasoning enough time to bake and extra time for the oil to seep off.

 Cast iron with uneven seasoning is annoying, and despite your best efforts, the finish is still uneven.

 Even though re-seasoning your cast iron can be tiresome, it is not a difficult task, as you have noticed after reading this article.
 Nonetheless, be sure to follow the seasoning instructions precisely to prevent an uneven iron.